 Friday, April 12, 2013

 Diabolical Witchcraft as Social Revolt in Early Modern France

-The Age of Enlightenment was still in its infancy and the French Revolution wouldn't touch off for at least another century.
-Ruled by a traditionalist monarchy and a corrupt state church, France was still very much stuck in the dark ages throughout the Early Modern period.
+The Age of Enlightenment had yet to begin and it would be well over a century until revolution touched off in France.
+Ruled by a traditionalist monarchy and a corrupt state church, the country was still very much stuck in the dark ages throughout the Early Modern period.
 The Catholic Church dominated nearly all areas of social, political and economic life, and nowhere was the iron grip of "divine authority" felt stronger than by the rural peasantry.